 For state fiscal year 2015, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
-During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs, UC payments and Delivery System Reform Incentive Payments ("DSRIP").
+During the first five years of this program that started in state fiscal year 2012, the THHSC transitioned away from UPL payments to new waiver incentive payment programs, UC payments and Delivery System Reform Incentive Payments ("DSRIP").
 During the first year of transition, which commenced on October 1, 2011, THHSC made payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
-During demonstration years two through five (October 1, 2012 through September 30, 2016), THHSC has, and will continue to, make incentive payments under the program after certain qualifying criteria are met by hospitals.
-Supplemental payments are also subject to an aggregate statewide caps based on CMS approved Medicaid waiver amounts.
+During demonstration years two through five certain qualifying criteria are met by hospitals.
+Supplemental payments are also subject to aggregate statewide caps based on CMS approved Medicaid waiver amounts.